freedombox/FreedomBox/doc/dev/tutorial/components.rst

 clients, and tags provide information that is shown on the app's main page.
 The donation_url encourages our users to contribute to upstream projects in order ensure their long term sustainability.
-More information about the parameters is available in :class:`~plinth.app.Info` class documentation.
+More information about the parameters is available in :class:`~freedombox.app.Info` class documentation.

 The description of app should provide basic information on what the app is about and how to use it.
 It is impractical, however, to explain everything about the